The field of values bound on ideal GMRES: Introduction

-It has been shown by examples in~\cite{FabJouKniMan96,Toh97}, that there exist matrices $A$ and iteration steps $k$ for which the value of the $k$th ideal GMRES approximation is larger than the value of the $k$th worst-case GMRES residual norm, i.e. the second inequality in~(\ref{eqn:GMRESbounds}) can be strict.
-The example in~\cite{Toh97} even shows that the ratio of worst-case and ideal GMRES can be arbitrarily small.
-Therefore a natural question is whether the right hand sides of (\ref{eqn:Elman_wc}) and (\ref{eqn:Starke_wc}) also represent upper bounds on ideal GMRES, i.e. whether
+As shown by examples in~\cite{FaJoKnMa1996,To1997} and more recently in~\cite{FaLiTi2013}, there exist matrices $A$ and iteration steps $k$ for which the inequality in~(\ref{eqn:GMRESbounds}) can be strict.
+The example in~\cite{To1997} even shows that the ratio of worst-case and ideal GMRES can be arbitrarily small.
+A survey of the mathematical relations between the two approximation problems in \eqref{eqn:GMRESbounds} is given in the introductory sections of~\cite{TiLiFa2007}.